roselmamendes/miss-simone/README.md

 # Test
 For test **Rest calls**, I used **mocky.io**.
 This site provide url that provide response by json.
-It's important that you configure mocky.io using **advanced mode** and set these following keys:
+It's important that you configure mocky.io using **advanced mode** and set these following keys to allow cross-domain approach:

     'Access-Control-Allow-Origin: {your local domain}'
     'Access-Control-Allow-Methods: GET, POST, PUT, DELETE'